Leafwing-Studios/fop-rules/docs/character-options/powers/elementalist.md

 </div>

 A swirling, compressed ball of air whizzes through the air before exploding in a huge bang.
 Make an Agility attack against each creature within a 10 foot radius of a tile of your choice within range.
 If you hit, deal 1d8 + Presence radiant damage.
-Creatures that you miss still take half as much damage.
+If you miss, they suffer the effects at half efficacy.

 If you have at least 4 stacks of primal exposure, the radius of the burst increases to 20 feet instead.